-- Restore order if the pupil is being unreasonably disruptive. - Maintain the safety of all pupils. - Allow the disruptive pupil to continue their learning in a managed environment. - Allow the disruptive pupil to regain calm in a safe space.
+- > Restore order if the pupil is being unreasonably disruptive - > Maintain the safety of all pupils - > Allow the disruptive pupil to continue their learning in a managed environment - ▶ Allow the disruptive pupil to regain calm in a safe space

-Pupils who have been removed from the classroom are supervised by an appropriate member of the pastoral team for an amount of time deemed necessary.
+Pupils who have been removed from the classroom will be placed in Reflection and supervised by a Behaviour Support Worker for an amount of time deemed necessary.
+Work will be available for the pupil to complete.